NaviServer Programmable Web Server

 ns_conn outputheaders

-Returns an ns_set containing the HTTP response header fields, i.e. the fields that will be sent out when a result is returned to the client.
-This ns_set can be manipulated like any other ns_set.
-You can also use this command to extend/update/clear to the set of HTTP response header fields.
+Returns an ns_set containing the HTTP response header fields that will be sent to the client.
+This ns_set can be modified to extend, update, or clear the response headers.
+For example:

 ns_conn peeraddr ?-source configured|direct|forwarded?